What Is An Escape Room?

 Escape Room Tips

-A successful escape requires you to uncover hidden clues, crack tough codes, and solve challenging puzzles.
+Completing an escape room successfully requires you to uncover hidden clues, crack tough codes, and solve challenging puzzles.
 Everything you notice is a potential clue or puzzle waiting to be solved.
-But hurry, the clock starts ticking the moment you enter the escape room!
+The catch is that you need to work quickly!

 - Upon first entry into a new room, examine everything!
 What opens?
 What items have objects hidden inside?
-Time runs quickly and these first few objects are clues that will continue to propel you through the game!
+Time runs quickly, like sand through an hourglass, and these first few objects are clues that will continue to propel you through the game!

 - Don’t forget to look underneath rugs, sift through the books on shelves, and take a closer look at all those paintings on the wall!